Conditional Predictive Inference for Missing Outcomes: Introduction

-\item {\bf Propensity score discretization leads to approximate balancing.} Our analysis relies on a new theoretical result (\Cref{lem:dtv_0_1}) showing that propensity score discretization leads to approximate independence between the distributions of $Y$ and $A$.
-While classical results show that the propensity score has the balancing property, so that $Y$ is independent of $A$ given $ p_{A \mid X}$ \citep{rosenbaum1983central}, our results show that \emph{propensity score discretization leads to approximate balancing}.
-We think that this result may have further uses, such as in studying propensity score matching in causal inference \citep{abadie2016matching}.
+\item {\bf Propensity score discretization leads to approximate balancing.} Our analysis crucially relies on a new theoretical result (\Cref{lem:dtv_0_1}) showing that the proposed propensity score $\eps$-discretization leads to ``approximate independence" between the distributions of $Y$ and $A$.
+While classical results show that the propensity score has the balancing property, so that $Y$ is independent of $A$ given $ p_{A \mid X}(X)$~\citep{rosenbaum1983central}, our results show that \emph{propensity score $\eps$-discretization} leads to ``$\eps$-approximate balancing", which we detail later.

-\item {\bf Achieving a stronger inference target: squared-coverage.} Furthermore, we consider a stronger inferential target, the squared-coverage guarantee (\Cref{sq}).
-By controlling the second moment of the coverage, this penalizes the spread of the coverage proportion, and is thus a stronger property than marginal coverage; see \citet{lee2023distribution} for motivation.
-We propose methods to achieve this target, for discrete-valued features conditional on features and missingness (\Cref{thm:MAR_squared}), using dataset partitioning (Corollary \ref{cor:sq_partition}), and a propensity-score discretized version we call pro-CP2 (\Cref{thm:squared_p_A_X}, \Cref{eqn:CI_general_squared_partition}, \Cref{thm:squared_p_A_X_estimated}).
-We further argue that squared-coverage provides a stronger form of calibration-conditional (or probably approximately correct, PAC) guarantee than marginal coverage.

-\item {\bf Empirical evaluation.} We evaluate our methods empirically (\Cref{exp}), both in numerical simulations (\Cref{sim}), and on the empirical data set (\Cref{dat} and \Cref{dat2}) \footnote{Code to reproduce the experiments is available at \url{https://github.com/yhoon31/pro-CP}.} .
-The empirical results support that our methods satisfy their theoretical guarantees.
-In particular, our results suggest that the coverage of pro-CP2 is even stronger than the theory shows.
-Empirically, the realized coverage is nearly always above the target value, and thus enjoys even a strong PAC coverage guarantee.
+\item {\bf Empirical evaluation.} We evaluate our methods empirically (\Cref{exp}), both in numerical simulations (\Cref{sim} and \Cref{sec:sim_mult}), and using an empirical data set (\Cref{dat2}) \footnote{Code to reproduce the experiments is available at \url{https://github.com/yhoon31/pro-CP}.} .
+The empirical results support that our method satisfies the desired theoretical guarantees---namely, discretized feature-conditional coverage control; while also providing good control of the feature-conditional coverage.
+Additionally, they show that the pro-CP procedure does not generate overly conservative prediction sets.
+For inference on counterfactuals and individual treatment effects, our method has an advantage over the popular method of~\cite{tibshirani2019conformal} or its variant in~\cite{lei2021conformal}, in that it provides approximate feature-conditional coverage (See Figure \ref{fig:single_conditinal_coverage_0})---with provable theoretical conditional guarantees, rather than relying on the (unknown) conditional quality of estimates.

 \end{enumerate}